klausbayrhammer/go-kata/README.md

 The canonical way of testing go packages is to run `go test` in a directory containing a package, or run `go test ./...` in the root directory of a module to run all the test in the module.

-Is there something wrong with the `address` package in the `task-2` directory?
+💡Is there something wrong with the `address` package in the `task-2` directory?
 Can you improve the code and write some more test?
 Can you check the test coverage?